 Why IRC Practices are Required in Vermont

-Lead is a highly toxic metal that was commonly used in paint, stain and varnish in homes built before 1978.
 There is no safe level of lead in the body.
-Too much lead in the body, or lead poisoning, can cause serious and permanent health problems for anyone, but babies, young children and pregnant women are at special risk.
+Too much lead, or lead poisoning, can cause serious and permanent health problems for anyone.
+Babies, young children and pregnant people are at special risk.
 Lead poisoning can be prevented.

 Image